DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

-That's it.

-[Here](https://codesandbox.io/s/0ymwn2lm8w) you will find the full project with custom plugins.
+[Here](https://codesandbox.io/s/0ymwn2lm8w) you can find the full project with custom plugins.